iPhone 13 Pro

 The Ultra-wide camera also saw significant improvements in low-light performance.
 It can capture up to 92% more light thanks to a wider aperture and a bigger sensor.
 Night mode is also available on this lens for the first time.

 The macro capability is usually reserved for specialized lenses that can focus on subjects that are incredibly close to the lens.
-Apple hasn't included an actual macro lens but instead uses software to create "macro" photos based on a few elements.
+Apple hasn't included an actual macro lens but uses software to create "macro" photos based on a few elements.

 The new Telephoto lens offers 3x optical zoom with a 77mm focal length.
 This lens has a more robust natural bokeh on subjects close to the camera and helps improve the iPhone's Portrait Mode effect.